 Smooth, slippery and heavenly soft, Chinese steamed eggs requires minimum ingredients yet delivers a delicate look and flavour.
 Learn how to make it flawlessly.

-Warm water works best for this recipe.
+Warm water works best for Chinese steamed eggs.
 The right temperature helps the beaten egg and the water to combine.
 I would suggest around 45°C (113°F).
 But don’t rush to buy a thermometer!
-I have a simple trick: boil some water, then pour it into the same amount of cold tap water.
+I have a simple trick: boil some water, then pour it into the same amount of tap water.

 Getting rid of lumps and bubbles

 In order to make the steamed egg super smooth, you need to remove any lumps and bubbles in the egg water mixture prior to steaming.
 If possible, use a sieve to filter when pouring the mixture into steaming bowl(s).